 It was what she wanted for the past two years.

-She had begged her father for the chance to test her skills against those who would not hold back against her in fear of their status.
+She had begged her father for the chance to test her skills against those who would not hold back against her due to her status.
 Having just learned of his approval from her mother, she was racing back to her room to change and start her daily training, having already finished her academic lessons.

-With the incoming freeze of Rinol, a sizable area of farmland outside the city will be primed for the event.
-Security consists of mages from all three branches of the Mystiks guild along with hundreds of knights and mercenaries from the mercenary guild.
+With the incoming freeze of Rinol, a sizable area of farmland outside the city would be primed for the event.
+Security consisted of mages from all three branches of the Mystiks guild along with hundreds of knights and mercenaries from various mercenary guilds.
 The event spans a whole day from morning to sundown with hundreds of participants testing their mettle against each other, while thousands of spectators watched and cheered.

 Not only was the competition an event to test one’s abilities, it was a great place for skillful mercenaries and commoners to catch the eyes of a wealthy patron—in the hopes of entering into martial service.

 Four years ago, after getting engrossed with her training, she begged her brother to take her and was blown away by the atmosphere and sheer amount of people and activities going on.